liciolentimo/shoppinglist/README.md

 After installing XAMPP, create a database and name it shoppinglist.
 <p>Create a table users with the following attributes: id as the Primary Key, name, username, email, password and register_date.</p>
 <p>Create a table lists with the following attributes: id as the Primary Key, item, price, quantity and create date.</p>

+#Flask
+<p> After setting up your virtual environment, run Command prompt and navigate to the project location and run python app.py